stevana/stateful-pbt-with-fakes/README.md

 In case the outputs disagree we shrink the sequence of inputs and try to present the smallest counterexample, as in the pure case.

-Let’s make things more concrete with some actual code that we can run.
+Let's make things more concrete with some actual code that we can run.

 #### Example: counter